markstock/SimdNBodyKernels/README.md

-This package contains several simple single-step programs for force summation using the direct O(N^2) n-body method, accelerated with both SIMD extensions (SSE2, AVX) and multithreading using Intel's ispc compiler.
-These blocks of code should be easy to incorporate into your own n-body simulation projects.
+This package contains several simple single-step programs for force summation using the direct O(N^2) n-body method, accelerated with both SIMD extensions (SSE2, SSE4, AVX, AVX2, FMA3) and multithreading using Intel's ispc compiler.
+These blocks of code
+should be easy to incorporate into your own n-body simulation projects.

+Note that ispc makes writing SIMD-accelerated kernels easy.
+In the examples herein, the *exact* same code is used in the serial (X87) version as is used in the SIMD version.
+You don't have to be aware of the underlying instruction set when writing your code, you just express the inner loop as simply as possible and let ispc/clang/llvm do the rest.

 ### Compiling